How does longer temporal context enhance multimodal narrative video processing in the brain?: Results

+\textbf{(c) Prompting ablation: With prompt vs. no prompt.} To further disentangle the contribution of narrative-task prompting, we hold the model and modality fixed (Qwen-2.5-Omni, Audio+Video) and compare with-prompt versus no-prompt conditions (Fig.~\ref{fig:baseline_multimodal_windowlength}c).
+Prompting yields substantially larger gains than the modality contribution, with the gap increasing from $\Delta$=+0.069 at 3s to $\Delta$=+0.226 at 18s.
+This indicates that narrative-task instructions serve as effective probes that guide MLLM representations toward brain-relevant features, with the largest benefit at longer temporal contexts.

+\textbf{Frame-sampling ablation: constant frame density vs. scaled sampling.} A natural concern is whether the gains with longer context arise from temporal span itself or from the increased frame count in our default scaled-sampling scheme.
+We re-ran the analysis with a constant frame density of 1,fps (Table~\ref{tab:fps_ablation}, Appendix~\ref{app:frame_sampling}).
+Brain alignment increases monotonically with temporal span under both sampling strategies, with small absolute differences ($\sim$0.03–0.06), confirming that the gains are driven by temporal span rather than by frame density.

-\subsubsection{\textbf{[A2](a)}: Long windows preferentially benefit higher-order semantic regions, while intermediate windows are optimal for several mid-level temporal ROIs.}
+\subsection{\textbf{[A2](a)}: Long windows preferentially benefit higher-order semantic regions, while intermediate windows are optimal for several mid-level temporal ROIs.}

 We next examine how shorter vs.\ longer temporal windows differentially affect brain alignment across language, visual, and auditory regions using a voxel-wise window-preference analysis.
 Specifically, for each voxel, we select the temporal context (clip duration) that results in the highest normalized brain alignment (averaged across subjects) and apply the window-specific color code to the voxel in Fig.~\ref{fig:temporal_context_mllm_qwen2.5omni} (left).
-We show brain maps for Qwen-2.5-Omni across temporal windows of 3\,s, 6\,s, 9\,s, and 12\,s.
-We observe the following: (i) In language ROIs, posterior temporal lobe (PTL) (and angular gyrus (AG)) show a clear preference for intermediate context (6\,s); (ii) Higher-order language ROIs (anterior temporal lobe (ATL), inferior frontal gyrus (IFG), middle frontal gyrus (MFG), orbital IFG (IFGOrb), posterior cingulate cortex (PCC) and dorsomedial prefrontal cortex (dmPFC)) show a strong brain alignment preference for longer context (12\,s); (iii) Across ROIs, 9\,s rarely emerges as the dominant window.
-Overall, longer windows are most predictive in PCC/dmPFC, consistent with longer-timescale narrative integration.
-The low dominance of 9\,s in winner-take-all maps does not imply weak performance; rather, 9\,s is often competitive but is frequently outperformed by 12\,s for many voxels, causing 12\,s to dominate the argmax.
+We show brain maps for Qwen-2.5-Omni across the six temporal windows.